 Swift has built-in features that make it very suitable for functional programming (FP) such as high-order functions, value semantics, and protocol-oriented programming.
 Also, optional types and collections include functional combinators such as map and flatMap to transform and chain computations in a functional way.
 However, it still lacks abstractions and data types to enable full-fledged FP in the language.
 Bow is a Swift library that aims to cover that gap.

-In this course, we will introduce what is FP and how Swift can be used with Bow to write code in a more functional style.
+In this course, we will introduce what is Functional Programming and how Swift can be used with Bow to write code in a more functional style.

 - Experience with Swift.